GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_

+.. _-W:

+**-W**\ *cfile*
+    Supply a file with records holding a contour value and a contour pen.
+    We then overlay the seelcted contour lines on top of the image [no contours].

 .. |Add_-f| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-f.rst_